Guidance for international applicants who are skilled workers with a suitable job offer at Goldsmiths.

-Your employer must issue you with a COS so that you can apply for your Tier 2 visa.
-Your COS needs to list details of your job, your salary, and how the RLMT has been met (or which exemption applies).
+Your employer must issue you with a COS so that you can apply for your Skilled Worker visas.
+Your COS needs to list details of your job and your salary.

-If you are issued with a Restricted COS, you need to apply for your visa outside of the UK.
+- If you are issued with a Defined COS, you need to apply for your visa outside of the UK.

-If you are issued with an Unrestricted COS, you can apply for your visa inside the UK.
+- If you are issued with an Undefined COS, you can apply for your visa inside the UK.

 You meet the financial requirements

-You may need to meet the financial requirements by providing bank statements.
+You will need to meet the financial requirements by providing bank statements unless:

-If you are applying with dependants, and your employer certifies your finances, your dependant's are also exempt from having to submit bank statements.
+If you are applying with dependents, and your employer certifies your finances, your dependents are also exempt from having to submit bank statements.

 You satisfy the English Language requirements

 You can meet this by either presenting evidence that you are a national of a majority English speaking country, or you have a degree taught in a majority English speaking country, or you have taken an IELTS test.